Kush134/intel-oneAPI-Jethakejabaz-/README.md

 ## Step-by-Step Code Execution Instructions:
-  This Section must contain set of instructions required to clone and run the prototype, so that it can be tested and deeply analysed
+  *(This Section must contain set of instructions required to clone and run the prototype, so that it can be tested and deeply analysed)*

-  `Codie`

-An AI powered chatbot that is intended to help you with your Software Interview Preparation and doubts related to coding problems.
-Codie runs on the GPT-3 integrating with Intel One Api model, and is programmed specifically for Open Innovation in Education use case.

 ### How to Install the extension